MrBounty/HEG/README.md

 EdgeDB is an open-source modern database designed with developer experience in mind.
 Its queries integrate seamlessly with Go, using similar data structures and types.
 EdgeDB simplifies complex SQL queries and offers numerous quality-of-life features with a UI to explore and query data from a browser.
 (And a cloud service) [Learn more](https://www.edgedb.com/)

 ## HTMX
-HTMX allows HTML attributes to send requests to the server that return HTML and use it to update parts of the page.
+HTMX allows HTML attributes to send HTTP requests to the server that return HTML and use it to update parts of the page.
 This reduces the need for complex JavaScript frameworks for apps with small to medium interactivity.
 While HTMX does not eliminate JavaScript entirely, it significantly reduces the amount required by removing the need of a framework.
 [Learn more](https://htmx.org/)

-# Principles

-- Data in database
-- TODO

 # Naming convention
 Before everything here an idea of the naming convention I used:
-- `thisIsAnExample`: For Go variable
+- `thisIsAnExample`: For Go variable, and global EdgeDB variable
-- `ThisIsAnExample`: For Go type and functions
+- `ThisIsAnExample`: For Go type and functions, and EdgeDB type
-- `this-is-an-id`: For ids in the HTML
+- `this-is-an-id`: For ids in HTML

-TODO: Update
+- `this_is_an_example`: For variable in EdgeDB type

 # Folder structure